Comparison of Star Trek and Star Wars: Influences on each other

 William Shatner once described the relationship between the two franchises as "symbiotic," crediting Star Wars for launching the Star Trek films.
 He repeated this sentiment at a 2016 Star Trek fan convention in Las Vegas by stating, "Star Wars created Star Trek."
 He clarified this statement by explaining that at the time of the release of the first Star Wars film (A New Hope), Paramount, then under new management, was struggling to come up with something that could compete with it.
 A Star Trek relaunch was the choice.
 Since then, public interest has returned to Star Trek.
 "It was Star Wars that thrust Star Trek into the people of Paramount's consciousness," Shatner stated.

 The documentary Trek Nation features interviews where both Lucas and Roddenberry praise each other's respective franchises, with the former stating that Star Trek was an influence while writing the original screenplay for Star Wars.
 He explained that while both franchises were so "far out," Star Trek produced a fanbase that "softened up the entertainment arena" so that Star Wars could "come along and stand on its shoulders."
 This is also acknowledged by Shatner, who went as far as to call Star Wars a "derivative" of Star Trek.

 A few references to Star Wars have been inserted into Star Trek films.
-For fleeting moments, one can see ships and droids from Star Wars in both Star Trek (2009) and Star Trek Into Darkness (2013).
+For fleeting moments, one can see ships and droids from Star Wars in Star Trek: First Contact (1996), as well as Star Trek (2009) and Star Trek Into Darkness (2013).
 Some Star Trek films and television episodes used the Star Wars animation shop, Industrial Light & Magic, for their special effects.

 When Roddenberry was honored at a Star Trek convention late in life, a congratulatory letter from Lucas was presented by an actor dressed as Darth Vader.
 A few years earlier, Roddenberry had contributed an entry in honor of Star Wars and Lucas at a convention honoring the latter.